Dr. Greg’s Rider for Speaking Events

 • Because he never wants to let you down as a result of wonky airline performance, Greg prefers to arrive the night before.
 Please arrange or recommend a hotel that’s either at the venue or closer to the airport than the venue itself.
 He’ll need a nonsmoking room.

 • Greg would enjoy meeting with your executives prior to his speech.
-Dinner the night before is nice if travel permits.
 This interaction is helpful for personalizing the presentation for your group.

 Slides and Handouts

 • Greg makes his slides available for download as a PDF (9 slides / page) for the audience members via a link on his website.
-This link will be shown on the final slide of the presentation.
+This link will be sent to your team after the event.

 • Greg owns and retains all rights to his materials and content.
-They cannot be reproduced or distributed.
+They cannot be reproduced or distributed without permission.

 Presentation Recording